Fulbright Program: History

+Founding

 In 1945, Senator J. William Fulbright proposed a bill to use the proceeds from selling surplus U.S. government war property to fund international exchange between the U.S. and other countries.
 With the crucial timing of the aftermath of the Second World War and with the pressing establishment of the United Nations, the Fulbright Program was an attempt to promote peace and understanding through educational exchange.
 The bill devised a plan to forgo the debts foreign countries amassed during the war in return for funding an international educational program.
 It was through the belief that this program would be an essential vehicle to promote peace and mutual understanding between individuals, institutions and future leaders wherever they may be.

 In August 1946, Congress created the Fulbright Program in what became the largest education exchange program in history.
-The program was expanded by the Mutual Educational And Cultural Exchange Act of 1961, known as Fulbright-Hays Act.
+The program was expanded by the Mutual Educational and Cultural Exchange Act of 1961, introduced by Representative Wayne Hays and known as Fulbright–Hays Act.
 It made possible participation in international fairs and expositions, including trade and industrial fairs; translations; funding for American studies programs; funds to promote medical, scientific, cultural, and educational research and development; and modern foreign language training.

 The program operates on a bi-national basis; each country has entered into an agreement with the U.S. government.
 The first countries to sign agreements were China in 1947 and Burma, the Philippines, and Greece in 1948.

+Originally, the program was administered by the Council for International Exchange of Scholars, but in 1996 these responsibilities were transferred to the Institute of International Education.

+21st century

+In March 2024, the Russian government declared the Institute of International Education (IIE) and Cultural Vistas as "undesirable" in Russia.
+This decision effectively ended the Fulbright Program, which had been established in the USSR during the 1973–74 academic year.

+In February 2025, the Trump administration initiated a funding freeze on State Department programs, including the Fulbright Program, disrupting financial support for thousands of scholars.
+The suspension impacted over 19,000 participants.

+2025 board resignations and political interference

+On June 11, 2025, eleven of the twelve members of the J. William Fulbright Foreign Scholarship Board resigned in protest, citing what they described as "unlawful" political interference by the Trump administration.
+The board, which provides oversight for the international Fulbright exchange program, alleged that political appointees at the U.S. Department of State blocked or delayed awards for the 2025–26 academic year and subjected more than 1,200 foreign finalists to unauthorized ideological screening.
+The board’s open letter stated that review criteria were improperly influenced by applicants’ positions on topics such as climate change, race, and gender.

+The resignations prompted concern from higher education leaders and U.S. lawmakers.
+Senator Jeanne Shaheen stated that the alleged interference “politicizes one of our most respected international education programs” and could harm the U.S.'s global academic credibility.